rwbaumg/csv-to-html-table/data/rwbaumg-github-starred.md

 - [graphsense-dashboard](https://github.com/graphsense/graphsense-dashboard) - A web dashboard for interactive cryptocurrency analysis.
 - [fpkilint](https://github.com/GSA/fpkilint) - Federal PKI, X.509 certificate linter
 - [drop-dot](https://github.com/georgewsinger/drop-dot) - Sync config files, dot files, and directories across UNIX machines using Dropbox.
+- [code-golf](https://github.com/code-golf/code-golf) - A game designed to let you show off your code-fu by solving problems in the least number of characters.
 - [cli-spinners](https://github.com/sindresorhus/cli-spinners) - Spinners for use in the terminal
 - [stacks-cli](https://github.com/WeiChiaChang/stacks-cli) - 📊 Analyze website stack from the terminal  💻
 - [wistar](https://github.com/Juniper/wistar) - Wistar is a tool to help create and share network topologies of virtual machines.
 It is designed to be light weight enough to run on a laptop or a small dedicated server.